-Previously, we noted the edge of private educational institutions over public ones in terms of employment.
+Previously we noted the edge of private educational institutions over public ones in terms of employment.
 In terms of salary levels, this is reversed as public institutions fare better.
-At the BDT 30,000-40,000 salary range, the representation of public institutions is 17 per cent, and for over the BDT 40,000 range, the figure goes up to 25 per cent.
-This compares with 15 per cent and 20 per cent for those from private institutions (Table XXVI).
+At the BDT 30000-40000 salary range, the representation of public institutions is 17%, and for over the BDT 40000 range, the figure goes up to 25%.
+This compares with 15% and 20% for those from private institutions (Table 26).
 The pattern is similar for MAs (not reported).